open-atmos/PyMPDATA/paper/paper.md

 # Author contributions

 PB had been the architect of ``PyMPDATA`` with SA taking the role of main developer and maintainer over the time.
-MO participated in the package core development and led the development of the condensational-growth example which was the basis of his MSc thesis.
+MO participated in the package core development and led the development of the condensational-growth example, which was the basis of his MSc thesis.
 JB contributed the DPDC algorithm variant handling.
 SD contributed the advection-diffusion example.
 MM contributed to the ``numba-mpi`` package.